SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 #### 4.3 Testing the flow

-* In the terminal where you were building the **Account-Management** application, run the command  : `mvn clean spring-boot:run`
+* In the terminal where you were building the **Account-Management** application, stop the application (if running) and run the command  : `mvn clean spring-boot:run`
-* In the terminal where you were building the **Core-Banking** application, run the commands :
+* In the terminal where you were building the **Core-Banking** application, stop the application (if running) run the commands :
     * `mvn clean install`
     * `java -jar core-banking/target/core-banking-0.0.1-SNAPSHOT.jar -h HOST_URL -v VPN-NAME -u USER_NAME -p PASSWORD`
-* Make sure that the **fraud-detection** service is also running.
+* Make sure that the **Fraud-Detection** service is also running.
 * Start with a clean flow and kick off the flow by creating multiple new accounts in the **Account Management** application
 * As the accounts get confirmed, transactions will start flowing through the **Core-Banking** and **Fraud-Detection** applications.
 * The **Fraud-Detection** application will flag some of these transactions as fraudulent
-* The **Account Management** will verify the report of these fraudulent transactions and where applicable will suspend the linked accounts, and you can see the status of these accounts being updated in the accounts table.
+* The **Account Management** will verify the report of these fraudulent transactions and where applicable will suspend the linked accounts, and you can see the status of these accounts being updated in the accounts' table.
 * Once the accounts are suspended, the **Core-Banking** application will not allow transactions on these accounts

 ### Benefits realized